 As a Member, you must have a PCP.
 Your PCP is the Provider you should call for any kind of health care need unless you are having an Emergency.
 You can call your PCP's office 24 hours a day, seven days a week.
-If your PCP is not available, somebody else at your PCP's office will be able to help you.
-If you have problems contacting your PCP, please call us at 888.257.1985.
+If your PCP is not available, somebody else at your PCP's office can help you.
+If you have problems contacting your PCP, please call us at 888-257-1985.
 We're available 24 hours a day, seven days a week, to assist you with any of your questions.
+See page 1 for how to contact us by phone, mail, or online.

 To find a PCP and see where the PCP's office is located, please visit tuftshealthplan.com and use the Find a Doctor, Hospital or Pharmacy tool.
-You can also call us at 888.257.1985 to help you find and choose a PCP located in the Region where you live.
+You can also call us at 888-257-1985 to help you find and choose a PCP located in the Region where you live.
 Here's what your PCP can do for you: